ajpawlicki/tgc-workshop/README.md

 $ kubectl exec <PUBLISHER_POD_NAME> env
 ```

-2. Next, expose the queue deployment to the rest of the cluster (we'll see what "expose" means in just a moment . . .)
+2. Next, expose the queue deployment to the rest of the cluster.
+Kubernetes allows pods to communicate with each other via a `ClusterIP` service, which is a cluster-wide IP address that any pod can reach.
+There are multiple types of services (we'll see `NodePort` services in the next step), but the `kubectl expose` command defaults to creating a `ClusterIP` service.

 ```
 $ kubectl expose deployment queue --port=3001